FDOT District Four - Palm Beach Header Image

 City of Boynton Beach Sidewalk and Bicycle Lane Improvements Project

 Description: This .62-mile project on SR 804/Boynton Beach Boulevard and .7 miles on W Ocean Avenue in the City of Boynton Beach began on May 7, 2024.
 Work includes milling, resurfacing and reconstructing SR 804/Boynton Beach Boulevard within project limits, expanding the existing sidewalk on the south side of SR 804/Boynton Beach Boulevard to 15 feet and to 9 feet on the north side, performing drainage modifications to accommodate sidewalk expansion on SR 804/Boynton Beach Boulevard, retrofitting pedestrian lighting at signalized intersections on SR/804 Boynton Beach Boulevard, constructing a new pedestrian crossing at NW 3rd Street and SR 804/Boynton Beach Boulevard, installing shared lane bicycle markings (sharrows) in each direction of SR 804/Boynton Beach Boulevard and on West Ocean Avenue, and upgrading pedestrian signals, pavement markings, and signs.
 For more information, contact Community Outreach Specialist Melissa Readling at 772-577-8803 or [email protected].
-Cost/Completion: $7.2 million/Fall 2025 Traffic Impacts:
+Cost/Completion: $7.2 million/This project was final accepted by the Florida Department of Transportation on Friday, April 18, 2025.

 SR 804/Boynton Beach Boulevard Resurfacing Project

-SR 804/Boynton Beach Boulevard will have intermittent lane closures in each direction, Sunday through Thursday from 7 p.m. until 6 a.m., for directional bore operations.
+SR 804/Boynton Beach Boulevard will have intermittent lane closures in each direction, Sunday through Thursday from 7 p.m. until 6 a.m., for directional bore operations and asphalt paving activities.

 SR 804/East Ocean Avenue Resurfacing Project

 SR 804/ East Ocean Avenue westbound from SR A1A/North Ocean Boulevard to SR 5/US 1/Federal Highway will have the outside lane closed from 8 a.m. until 4 p.m.
-Monday through Friday for clearing and grubbing, sidewalk removal, and installation of light and pedestrian pole bases.
+Monday through Friday for concrete, directional bore and signalization activities.

 SR 804/East Ocean Avenue eastbound from SR 5/US 1/Federal Highway to SR A1A/North Ocean Boulevard will have the outside lane closed from 8 a.m. to 4 p.m.
-Monday through Friday for clearing and grubbing, sidewalk removal, and installation of light and pedestrian pole bases.
+Monday through Friday for concrete, directional bore and signalization activities.

 SR 802/Lake Worth Road Improvements Project